SiddhaK17/retro-pong-project/README.md

 ## 📜 Credits

 This project was developed as part of my learning journey through **"100 Days of Code: The Complete Python Pro Bootcamp" by Dr. Angela Yu**.
-The course provided the foundational knowledge and conceptual guidance for building the Pong game, while I worked on implementing the solution, organizing the architecture, and refining the mechanics to produce a polished, modular, and professional-grade final product.
+The course provided the foundational knowledge and conceptual guidance for building the Pong game, while I worked on implementing the solution, organizing the architecture, and refining the mechanics to produce a polished, modular, and professional grade final product.

 Additional refinements, such as **dynamic ball speed adjustments**, **modular file separation**, and **detailed README documentation**, were added to elevate both **gameplay experience** and **code maintainability**, transforming the project from a beginner exercise into a strong showcase of practical Python skills.